Becoming a Master Crafter

 Clay is the basis of making simple pottery, and it is the main ingredient used to create fine porcelain.
 As with any advance toward mastery of a craft, the beginning crafter must learn about the composition of clay before they can create porcelain pieces.
 These pieces must have a smoother texture and be fired at higher kiln temperatures, and the amount of kaolin in the clay is the deciding factor.
 Learning how to choose clay for a final product is the basis of craft advancement.

-Some china pieces use slurry poured into a mold to create perfectly matched china sets, and there are people who will take the time to add this skill.
-Other crafters might choose to simply use an existing set of molds and concentrate on mixing the perfect slurry for the final product they seek.
+Some china pieces use slurry poured into a mould to create perfectly matched china sets, and there are people who will take the time to add this skill.
+Other crafters might choose to simply use an existing set of moulds and concentrate on mixing the perfect slurry for the final product they seek.
 No matter what choices a crafter chooses during creation, all of them will lead to finished pieces that can be admired by friends and family.